Donders-Institute/bidscoin/docs/workflow.rst

    If the default subject/session expression (e.g. ``/sub-(.*?)/`` where ``sub-`` can be substituted by your prefix) fails to parse the subject or session label, try prepending (a part of) the sourcefolder path, e.g. if your data is in ``/project/sourcedata/s001/..`` and your subject prefix is ``s``, try ``<<filepath:/sourcedata/s(.*?)/>>`` for extracting the ``001`` subject label.
 This is especially useful if your subject folders have no or a very short prefix.

 .. tip::
-   Clear the ``session`` label field if you have data with only one seesion.
+   Clear the ``session`` label field if you have data with only one session.
 This will remove the optional session label from the BIDS ouptput name

 Edit window
 ^^^^^^^^^^^